Is insurance paid monthly or yearly?

 Worst case scenario here is that your coverage may lapse if you make a payment too late.
 Then you run the risk of being uninsured until your policy is reinstated – which may carry a hefty $25 fee!

-Premium Finance – this is typically reserved for commercial insurance policies in which the insurer doesn’t offer payment plans other than paid-in-full.
+Premium Finance – Here’s a bonus option.
+This is typically reserved for commercial insurance policies in which the insurer doesn’t offer payment plans other than paid-in-full.
 If you can’t pay the policy in full at inception, you’ll have to secure a premium finance agreement with a lender who will pay the policy in full and accept installments from you…with interest of course.

 As alluded to above, insurers have a preference as to how they would like you to pay for your policy.
 They make it clear by how they adjust your insurance costs based on which plan you choose.